Tribal In-House Counsel Association |

 After law school, he was a legal fellow with the National Congress of American Indians and a part-time clerk with Hobbs Straus Dean & Walker.
 He relocated to the Southwest and joined the Nordhaus Law Firm in Albuquerque, NM.
 In 2007, he joined the Southern Ute Indian Tribe’s in-house attorney training program in coordination with Maynes Bradford Shipps & Sheftel, LLP.
 After completing the training program in 2010, James has been a tribal attorney with the Southern Ute Legal Department for 14 years.

-In 2015, he was appointed to the Tribal In-House Counsel Association’s board where he served as Treasurer and is now Vice-President.
+In 2015, he was appointed to the Tribal In-House Counsel Association’s board where he served as Treasurer, Vice-President, and now President.

 Mr. Washinawatok is an enrolled Menominee with Akwesasne Mohawk ancestry and grew up in Keshena on the Menominee Reservation.
 He is married to Brenna Clani-Washinawatok, and they have a son and a daughter and live in Farmington, New Mexico.